Stefan-Corneteanu/2D-animations/README.md

 Changing the shape will not stop the animation
-If the user initiates an animation while another is performing, only the most recent animation called will perform Erasing a shape will also act as a stop for all animations The scale function should have started to shrink the current shape once it covered the whole screen
+If the user initiates an animation while another is performing, only the most recent animation called will perform Erasing a shape will also act as a stop for all animations